Finland93/cryptostack-donations/README.md

 <p align="center">
   <strong>Accept Bitcoin, Ethereum and Solana donations on WordPress with one WalletConnect button.</strong><br>
   Non-custodial · no smart contracts · a transparent 1% keeps the plugin free.
-[Now available on WordPress.org](https://wordpress.org/plugins/cryptostack-donations)
 </p>

 <p align="center">